alex9849/RepositoryMiner/README.md

 >
 >
 > 4. If you pressed the __select-Button__ you'll be navigated to the __browse-project__-Screen.
 Here you have a folder
 > structure like the one you had in your repository we cloned before in the 2. step in this tutorial.
+There is also a
+> settings section where you can change your properties.
 > ![img.png](ReadMe_Img/browse_project.png)
 >  The __available graphs-Section__ consists of two buttons:
 >   - Code ownership development: _shows a line chart with a timeline and the number of changed lines of code